Undergraduate Degrees and Programs

 Students may supplement the Mechanical Engineering (ME) major with a wide variety of minors from either the College of Engineering or another college.

 Well-qualified ME junior and senior undergraduate students may apply to begin working on a master’s degree (MS, MEng, or MBA) at Iowa State prior to completing their bachelor’s degree.
 These degrees are known as concurrent degrees and shorten the amount of time to graduation since certain courses may overlap between the two degrees.

-We have several degree options that will help you reach your career goals:
+We have several graduate degree options that will help you reach your career goals:

 - PhD in mechanical engineering

 - MEng in mechanical engineering (a course work-only program)

 - Interdisciplinary degrees, including human-computer interaction, biorenewable resources and technology, and systems engineering